philipcwhite/Monitoring/README.md

 Device View

 ## Updates

+12/19/2018 - Fixed the issue with the collector not stopping.

 12/18/2018 - Lots of updates today and some new broken code.
 It looks like Python 3.7 did actually break a few things.
 I am working on fixing these.
 The Collector now starts fine and receives data but it will not end via a Windows service Stop.
 After revisiting some of my old code there is a lot of room for improvement so I'll try to do some cleanup while I'm working on the 3.7 issues.
 Also I replaced CherryPy with my own custom web server.
 Initial tests are good.
 You should see updates more frequently now that things have settled a bit with my web server project.